Ryan Campagna (2016-Present) - General Surgery Resident

 Samuel South (2016-Present) - General Surgery Resident

 Dr. South's research focuses on trauma and emergency medical systems strengthening in developing countries.
 Under the guidance of his mentor Dr. Mamta Swaroop and the Northwestern Trauma & Surgical Initiative, Sam is researching how lay-person first responders contribute to injury prevention and trauma systems in the developing world.
 To do this, he is working to develop and teach lay-person first responder courses in the Plurinational State of Bolivia.
 Sam is also using a combination of quantitative and qualitative methods including expanding hospital based trauma registries, and conducting qualitative interviews to better understand the current state of trauma care in the region.
-These effortwill set the stage for improved resource allocation, the designation of trauma centers, the establishment of protocolized triage and notification systems, and establish the foundation for a sustainable emergency medical system in Bolivia.
+These efforts will set the stage for improved resource allocation, the designation of trauma centers, the establishment of protocolized triage and notification systems, and establish the foundation for a sustainable emergency medical system in Bolivia.

 Mimi Yue Wu Young (2017-Present) - Plastic Surgery Resident